The Pain System #3 Shark Attack! - it's all in the mind

 A good experience with health experts can increase your knowledge, calm your fears and give you a good plan of how to move forward.

 Alternatively each expert offers his own opinion, you receive lots of conflicting advice causing doubt, increasing uncertainty and even fear.
-The bedside manner of some busy health professionals leaves much to be desired and it is common for them to deliver catastrophising messages without meaning too which we then filter and reinforce
+The bedside manner of some busy health professionals can leave much to be desired and it is common for them to deliver catastrophising messages without meaning too which we then filter and reinforce

 “I need to strap my calf to stop it snapping",